The Calibration Framework (CAF)

 Warning

 Since this strategy doesn’t try to merge data from runs, if any run in your input data doesn’t contain enough data to complete the algorithm successfully, you won’t be able to get a successful calibration.
 The CAF then won’t allow you to iterate this calibration, or pass the constants onward to another calibration.
-However, you will still have the database created that covers all the successfull runs.
+However, you will still have the database created that covers all the successful runs.

 This uses a caf.state_machines.AlgorithmMachine to actually execute the various steps rather than operating on a CalibrationAlgorithm C++ class directly.